 - The Area.
 The seabed beyond the exclusive economic zones (EEZs) of individual countries is known as the Area.
-Coastal nations can monopolize economic activity within their EEZs, which usually extend 200 nautical miles beyond national shores.
-EEZs can reach beyond 200 nautical miles when a coastal geological formation continues uninterrupted; they can also be confined to less than 200 miles when coastal nations lie in close proximity to each other.
+Coastal nations can monopolize economic activity only within their EEZs, which extend no more than 200 nautical miles beyond national shores.
 The ISA is solely responsible for regulating seabed mining in the Area.
-But UNCLOS also requires state parties to govern any seabed mining within their EEZs with national regulations that conform to the environmental standards mandated by the treaty.
+But UNCLOS also requires state parties to govern any seabed mining within their EEZs with national regulations that conform to the environmental standards mandated by the treaty

 - Mining Code.
 The ISA uses the term Mining Code to denote “the whole of the comprehensive set of rules, regulations and procedures issued by the ISA to regulate prospecting, exploration and exploitation of marine minerals in the Area.”
 Currently under development, the Mining Code will cover all environmental, financial, reporting, and regulatory obligations incurred by contractors and the ISA itself.
 No mineral exploitation can occur until all elements of the Mining Code are finalized.
 One key element is the set of environmental protection regulations that will govern all exploitation contracts.
-A draft of those regulations is expected to be developed in 2017.
-International conservation organizations are planning a close review of the draft prior to its formal consideration by ISA governing bodies.
+The ISA published an official Discussion Paper in January 2017 to prompt and inform stakeholder comments on the development of an environmental rulebook.

 Deep sea minerals and where they are found

-Hopes for the exploitation of seabed minerals rely on the fact that these valuable substances exist in greater concentrations on the ocean floor than in most terrestrial sites.
-These sought-after commodities include gold, copper, magnesium, nickel, lead, lithium, titanium, platinum, zinc, and the family of minerals known as rare earth elements (REEs).
+Hopes for the exploitation of seabed minerals rely on the fact that valuable substances can exist in greater concentrations on the ocean floor than in many terrestrial sites.
+These sought-after commodities include gold, copper, manganese, nickel, lead, cobalt, lithium, titanium, platinum, and zinc.
 The ISA has signed exploration contracts for investigating three sources of these minerals:

 Polymetallic nodules (16 ISA exploration contracts)

-Polymetallic nodules contain rich concentrations of manganese, nickel, copper, cobalt, and REEs.
+Polymetallic nodules contain rich concentrations of manganese, nickel, copper, and cobalt.
 They are found in abundance in the Clarion-Clipperton Zone (CCZ), a great abyssal plain as wide as the continental United States that lies 4,000 to 6,000 meters below the surface of the eastern Pacific Ocean.
 There, millions of the potato-size nodules are scattered on top of or half-embedded within the muddy bottom of the CCZ.
-Their exploitation would probably involve scraping 5 to 10 centimeters (2 to 4 inches) off the top of the abyssal plain, pumping a mixture of the nodules and the mud in which they lie to a surface ship by means of a giant tube, separating the nodules from the mud, and returning the mud to the seabed through another tube.
+Their exploitation would probably involve scraping 5 to 10 centimeters (2 to 4 inches) off the top of the abyssal plain, separating the nodules from the mud, pumping the nodules to a surface ship by means of a giant tube, and returning the water and fine particles through another tube.

 Massive sulfides (six ISA exploration contracts)

 Underwater volcanic activity exists at depths of 1,000 to 4,000 meters, usually at tectonic plate boundaries.
 Hydrothermal vents on the seabed release superheated solutions with high concentrations of valuable minerals that precipitate out into polymetallic sulfides.
-Chimneys formed by these eruptions, along with shallow subsurface deposits, could provide rich but modest-size areas for mineral exploitation.
-Operations would resemble those of open-pit mines on land: remove the sulfide-rich deposits, separate out commercially valuable portions, and return the unwanted remainder to the general seabed vicinity.
+Deposits formed by these eruptions, along with shallow subsurface deposits, could provide rich but modest-size areas for mineral exploitation.
+Operations would remove the sulfiderich deposits and return water and fine particles through a tube.

 Cobalt crusts (four ISA exploration contracts)

-Concentrations of valuable minerals are often found on the sides and summits of underwater mountains, generally at depths of 800 to 2,500 meters.
-The richest of deposits constitute the crusts of seamounts found in the western Pacific.
-Crust thicknesses can reach 25 centimeters (almost 10 inches), but more typical deposits run to 10 to 15 centimeters (4 to 6 inches).
+Concentrations of valuable minerals are often found on the sides and summits of underwater mountains.
+The richest deposits are found at depths of 800 to 2,500 meters as crusts of seamounts in the western Pacific.
+Crust thicknesses can reach 25 centimeters (almost 10 inches), but more typical deposits run 10 to 15 centimeters (4 to 6 inches).
 The basic mode of exploitation would be to remove the seamount skin without including too much of the less valuable rock beneath it.
 The skinning operation would require a large impact area.